resolve/swift-playground/README.md

     CSS stylesheet for the HTML documentation sections of the playground.
 [SASS/SCSS syntax](http://sass-lang.com) is supported.
 This will be included after the default stylesheet. (default: none).
 * __`--javascript=<file>`__

-    A javascript file for the HTML documentation sections of the playground.
-Each section is rendered independently of another and the script will not have access to the DOM from any other sections (default: none).
-* __`--[no-]reset`__

-    Allow the playground to be reset to it's original state via "Editor > Reset Playground" in Xcode (default: enabled).
-* __`--open`__

     Open the playground in Xcode once it has been created.
 * __`--[no-]emoji`__